DavidBruant/davidbruant.github.io/longtermlaziness/_sources/articles/2011-02-28-generating-a-string-which-isnt-a-property-name-of-a-given-object.md

----
-title: 'Generating a string which isn&#8217;t a property name of a given object'
-author: David Bruant
-layout: post
-permalink: /?p=120
-categories:
-  - Uncategorized
----
 Helping out with the [test262 test suite][1] (official ECMAScript 5 test suite), I have come to a problem.
 Based on a given object, find/generate a string which isn&#8217;t a property name of the object.

 Here is [the solution][2] I&#8217;ve come up with